hsloot/integratecpp/README.md

 to integrate `integratecpp` into package development.
 Also a function to vendor the header into a package under development could be created.

-Some of these enhancements can be found in various feature branches on [github.com/hsloot/integratecpp](https://github.com/hsloot/integratecpp).
+Some of these enhancements, possibly not up-to-date with the main branch, can be found in various feature branches on [github.com/hsloot/integratecpp](https://github.com/hsloot/integratecpp).

 ## Code of Conduct